willblair0708/parkinsons-detect/README.md

-# Omneer: Personalized Medicine and AI-driven Solutions for Neuroscience
+# Omneer: Personalized Medicine and AI-driven Solutions

-This repository contains the source code, data, and documentation for our company's AI-driven personalized medicine solutions for neuroscience diseases.
+This repository contains the source code, data, and documentation for our company's AI-driven personalized medicine solutions.
 Our goal is to revolutionize the diagnosis, treatment, and monitoring of brain tumors by leveraging artificial intelligence and personalized medicine.

 ## Table of Contents